xdrip/xdrip_docs/docs/troubleshoot/connection.md

 ## Hard reset transmitter

-You can reset the internal day counter of your G5 or G6 transmitter.
-Only rebatteried G6 transmitters allow this option.
-Only running your transmitter in **native mode** after it's expired requires hard reset.
+You can reset the internal day counter of your G5 or G6 transmitter. **Only rebatteried transmitters** allow this option.

-!!!warning
-    Hard resetting a non-rebatteried Firefly transmitter will brick it without possible recovery.
+Hard reset is necessary only if you use your transmitter in **native mode** after it's expired.

 With recent xDrip+ versions **you don't need to be in engineering mode** to perform this operation.
 Make sure you have a good connection and nothing in the queue before resetting the transmitter.